 Bridgen, P., Meyer, T. and Moran, J. (2016) Expense turns to investment: How the welfare state supports EU migrants’ economic achievements.
 CPC Briefing Paper 34, ESRC Centre for Population Change, UK.

-Who are the EU migrants living in the UK?
+Who are EU migrants living in England and Wales?
 Should the UK decide to leave the EU in the forthcoming referendum, the impact of social policies on the rights and responsibilities of non-UK European nationals living in the UK could be significant and will vary according to age, employment and family circumstances.
 This paper sheds light on the characteristics of migrants and informs the discussion of the economic and social policy implications of the referendum decision.

 Historically, the married have had better well-being outcomes than the unmarried.
 The decline in marriage and increase in cohabitation raises questions about whether marriage still provides these benefits.
 Do partnerships in general, and marriage in particular, provide benefits to mental wellbeing among the middle aged in the UK today?
 Do differences in well-being by partnership hold when childhood characteristics are taken into account?